-Hollie is a Certified Diabetes Educator with a Masters Degree in Human Nutrition from The Ohio State University.
+Hollie is a Certified Diabetes Care and Education Specialist with a Masters Degree in Human Nutrition from The Ohio State University.
 She has over a decade of experience in educating patients in diabetes self management.
 Her passion for education started while in the United States Air Force, where she proudly served a combined 8 years of Active duty and Reserve.
 During her time in the Air Force she was a diet therapist Aeromedical Staging Squadron where she learned how to plan and prepare meals designed to help the body recover faster and stay healthier.
 The later part of her Air Force career was coupled with the full time pursuit of a Bachelors Degree in Nutrition from the University of Maryland.

 After college she became a research coordinator and diabetes educator at a large medical center and conducted numerous drug and device related studies.
 She was an instructor and preceptor for graduate and undergraduate Medical Dietetics students providing guidance and support to future educators.